Guide to Military Divorce in Virginia

 The exclusion of disability pay from disposable retired pay means that the former spouse may lose out on hundreds or thousands of dollars per month that he or she might otherwise have received in a division of the member’s retired pay.
 This can be avoided with proper planning by the former spouse and her attorney, who could seek to limit the danger to the spouse in one of two ways.

-First, the spouse could negotiate a Property Settlement Agreement (PSA) with the member, with a provision that, in the event the member’s receipt of disability pay results in a reduction of the spouse’s share of retired pay, the member will make a payment to the member each month in the amount required to “make up” to the retired pay lost.
+First, the spouse could negotiate a Property Settlement Agreement (PSA) with the member, with a provision that, in the event the member’s receipt of disability pay results in a reduction of the spouse’s share of retired pay, the member will make a payment to the spouse each month in the amount required to “make up” the retired pay lost.

 Such a PSA is enforceable under Virginia law, pursuant to a 1992 ruling of the Virginia Court of Appeals.
 In the case of Owen v.
 Owen, 14 Va.
 App.
 623, 628, 419 S.E.2d 267, ___ (1992), the Court of Appeals held that a member and his former spouse: